Intrinsic Motivation or Extrinsic Motivation

 - You lose the sense of time (“I can’t believe I did this all day”).

 - The activity is intrinsically motivated (explained above).

 In their Self-Determination Theory, Psychologist Edward L. Deci and Richard M. Ryan, refer to what they call controlled motivation and autonomous motivation to explain how the kinds of rewards we get from particular activities keep us interested in doing them.
-Intrinsic motivation (explained above) is completely autonomous, meaning that it requires not external reward whatsoever.
-The opposite of intrinsic motivation is extrinsic motivation, where we need some form of external reward to keep motivated to do something.
+Intrinsic motivation (explained above) is completely autonomous, meaning that it does not require external reward whatsoever.
+The opposite of intrinsic motivation is extrinsic motivation, where we need some form of external rewards to keep motivated to do something.
 These range from being entirely controlled by external factors to being autonomous.